 - A “C-” or better in all Public Health courses (or their equivalents) and a 2.0 PUBH GPA or higher is required for graduation.

-- Students have the opportunity to earn Minors in a variety of fields such as Gerontology; Holistic Health; and Women, Gender, and Sexuality Studies.
+- Students have the opportunity to earn Minors in a variety of fields such as Gerontology; Integrative Health; and Women, Gender, and Sexuality Studies.

 - Spanish or another modern language is recommended for Public Health majors.

 This minor is intended to expose students in other majors to some of the fundamental concepts in public health.
 The minor consists of five courses (20 credits).
 A "C-" or better in the five courses (or their equivalents) and a PUBH GPA of "C" (2.0) or better are required.
 Two courses (up to 8 credits) can be transferred into the minor with the approval of the program Coordinator.